nutrition

 What Is Seed Cycling, and How Does It Work?

-Seed cycling is a nonpharmacological wellness practice that involves consuming specific seeds during the two main phases of your menstrual cycle:
+Seed cycling is a nonpharmacological wellness practice.
+You eat specific seeds during the two main phases of your menstrual cycle:

-- Follicular Phase (Days 1–14): Flaxseeds and pumpkin seeds
+• Follicular Phase (Days 1 to 14): Flaxseeds and pumpkin seeds

-- Luteal Phase (Days 15–28): Sesame seeds and sunflower seeds
+• Luteal Phase (Days 15 to 28): Sesame seeds and sunflower seeds

-The idea is rooted in the nutritional profiles of these seeds.
-Flaxseeds are rich in lignans — plant compounds that may support healthy estrogen metabolism during the first half of your cycle, when estrogen naturally rises.
-Sesame seeds contain compounds that research suggests may support progesterone levels in the second half, while also showing promise in reducing elevated androgens — a common concern for women navigating PCOS.
+The idea comes from the nutritional profiles of these seeds.
+Flaxseeds are rich in lignans, plant compounds that may support healthy estrogen metabolism during the first half of your cycle, when estrogen naturally rises.
+Sesame seeds contain compounds that research suggests may support progesterone levels in the second half, while also showing promise in reducing elevated androgens, a common concern for women with PCOS.

-Pumpkin seeds bring zinc to the table, a mineral associated with progesterone production.
+Pumpkin seeds bring zinc, a mineral associated with progesterone production.
 Sunflower seeds provide selenium and Vitamin E, both of which play supporting roles in the luteal phase.

-It's worth being clear: seed cycling is not a pharmaceutical protocol.
-The *rotation* itself hasn't yet been tested in large-scale placebo-controlled clinical trials.
-What we do have is a growing body of research on the individual seeds — and that research is genuinely interesting.
+One thing to be clear about: seed cycling is not a pharmaceutical protocol.
+The rotation itself hasn't yet been tested in large-scale placebo-controlled clinical trials.
+What we do have is a growing body of research on the individual seeds, and that research is genuinely interesting.

 ---